helkanen/go-webapp-test/README.md

 # go-webapp-test
-Just a test repo with a Go webapp
+Just a test repo with a Go webapp.